Skip to contents

 edges

 The selected edges, if return_edges is not "none".
 If return_edges is "sum", it is a matrix with rows corresponding to edges and columns corresponding to networks.
-If return_edges is "all", it is a 3D array with dimensions corresponding to folds, edges, and networks.
+If return_edges is "all", it is a 3D array with dimensions corresponding to edges, networks and folds.

 References